openstad/openstad-app/README.md

 docker-compose exec auth knex migrate:latest
 ```

-2.2 Seed the table for the Auth server.
+2.2 Seed the table for the Auth server. .
+This seed run will empty the tables, so don't use once running.
 ```
 docker-compose exec auth knex seed:run
 ```